CommanderBuffin/introsde-2017-assignment-1/README.md

 }
 ```

-The following code is used to display the activity preference of a person filtered by id
+The following code displays the activity preference of a person filtered by id

 ```Java
 public static String getPersonActivity(String personId) throws XPathExpressionException {